Vyral/base-template/_posts/2019-04-25-a-1st-quarter-report-for-crystal-coast-real-estate.md

 At 2:27, you’ll see that our months’ supply of inventory ballooned from a historic low of 5.4 in 2005 to its peak of 21.4 in 2009.
 We’ve seen a steady decline in inventory since.

-{% include pullquote.html %}

-Historically, the industry has recognized a six-month inventory as balanced. **This is a pivotal point because we’ve been under six months of inventory since October of last year, meaning we’re in a seller’s market. **
+Historically, the industry has recognized a six-month inventory as balanced. **This is a pivotal point because we’ve been under six months of inventory since October of last year, meaning we’re in a seller’s market.&nbsp;**

 Going forward, there are two big unknowns: **the unmeasured impact that Florence has had on our inventory and the likelihood of increased interest rates.** The 30-year fixed rate mortgage chart at 3:40 displays the steady run of recent historic low mortgage rates for the past 24 months.
 Rates bottomed out in the summer of 2016 at 3.44% and rose modestly but steadily in 2018 and ended at 4.64%.
 Surprisingly, rates have fallen each month in this first quarter.
 I still believe that modest rate increases will happen in 2019.